Ivan Rakitić: 2019–20 season

 Rakitić's playing time was severely reduced during the 2019–20 season and his role in the team decreased following the arrival of Frenkie de Jong.
 In October 2019 the player stated: "I want to play, and not just enjoy walking around Barcelona and the sea.
 I talked to the people in the club, everyone knew about the other options I had, it was no secret."

-On 13 June 2020, in Barcelona's first game after the COVID-19 pandemic, Rakitić celebrated his 300th official game in Barcelona's jersey as the club defeated Mallorca 4–0.
+On 14 June 2020, in Barcelona's first game after the COVID-19 pandemic, Rakitić celebrated his 300th official game in Barcelona's jersey as the club defeated Mallorca 4–0.
 On 23 June, he scored his first goal of the season in a 1–0 victory over Athletic Bilbao, securing important three points in the title race.
 After Barcelona lost 8–2 to Bayern Munich in the Champions League quarter-final on 14 August and coach Quique Setién was sacked, newly appointed coach Ronald Koeman informed Rakitić that he was not part of his plans for the upcoming season, alongside teammates Luis Suárez, Arturo Vidal and Samuel Umtiti.
 At the time of his departure from the club, Rakitić had more appearances for the club than any other European non-Spanish player in its history.

 Return to Sevilla

 On 1 September 2020, Rakitić signed for Sevilla on a four-year contract, returning to the club after six years for a nominal €1.5m fee.

 On 24 September, he played his first game for Sevilla after coming back, against Bayern Munich in the UEFA Super Cup in Budapest.
 He won a penalty after being tackled by David Alaba, which Lucas Ocampos successfully converted; however, Bayern came from behind to win the game 2–1 after extra time.
 Three days later, he scored his first goal since his return as Sevilla defeated Cádiz 3–1.
 On 10 February 2021, he scored a goal in the Copa del Rey semi-final to seal a 2–0 victory over his former club Barcelona.

 On 23 August 2021, in a 1–0 victory over Getafe, Rakitić played his jubilee 200th match for Sevilla.
+On 31 May 2023, he won his second Europa League trophy with Sevilla.

+Al-Shabab

+On 30 January 2024, Sevilla announced that Rakitić would be transferring to Saudi Pro League club Al-Shabab.